voidstrap/Voidstrap/README.md

 <p align="center"><strong>⭐ Like Voidstrap?
 Star the repo and help it grow!</strong></p>

 > [!CAUTION]
-> The only official places to download Voidstrap are this GitHub repository and [Voidstrap Website](https://voidstrapweb.netlify.app).
+> The only official places to download Voidstrap are this GitHub repository and ['Voidstrap Website'](https://voidstrapweb.netlify.app).
 Any other websites offering downloads or claiming to be us are not controlled by us.
 >
 ---